-Smiling, the child ~ a Kindergarten child ~ looking me straight in the eye, whispered back with the tiniest of nods, “Thank you.”
+Smiling, the child ~ a very young child ~ looking me straight in the eye, whispered back with the tiniest of nods, “Thank you.”

 Profound, they are.
 Insightful for certain.
 Deeper thinkers than we can even begin to imagine.
 Our youngest of learners often bring more to us than we can even begin to imagine.
 Through the language of food, the pedagogy of listening, and the building of trusting and respectful learning relationships, educators and children can share a path that leads to heightened understandings of one another, life, relationships, and the human experience.

-And all of this, from a Kindergarten child ~ over apples ~ magical.
+And all of this complex insight from a Kindergarten child ~ over apples.
+Magical.
 Truly magical.

 Founder ~ Nurtured Inspirations